Stephen King’s Pet Sematary Remake Trained Cats from Shelters to be Cat Actors

 The cats behind the cat

-The cat Winston “Church” Churchill was actually played by a few cats.
-These cats are named JD, Tonic and Leo.
-Each cat was trained to excel at one specific thing (hissing on command, or staring, or running very fast).
+The cat Winston “Church” Churchill was actually played by several cats.
+These cats are named JD, Tonic, and Leo.
+Each cat was trained to excel at one specific task (hissing on command, staring, or running very fast).

 Getting ready to be a star